 Old English Cobblestones

 Mellow tones of plum, brown and tan are reminiscent of a picturesque village in the Cotswolds…but this uniquely beautiful Medina sandstone was actually quarried here in America.
 It was a popular choice for buildings and towns in western New York and eastern Ohio dating back to the early 1800s.

-These rare and unusual blue/grey stones were reclaimed from Pennsylvania streets dating back to the days of the founding fathers.
+These rare and unusual pavers feature a beautiful blue/grey hue.
+These stones were reclaimed from Pennsylvania streets dating back to the days of the founding fathers.
 Generations of horse, wheel and foot traffic have worn the tops smooth and comfortable for today’s users.

 Salvaged from historic buildings across the U.S.A., this collection can be used for exterior applications in warmer climates.
-All bricks are solid with no holes, easily adaptable for driveways, patios, garden paths and more.
+All recycled brick pavers are solid with no holes, easily adaptable as driveway paving materials, or for patios, garden paths and more.

-The careful craftsmanship and material resources of a bygone era went into the making of these bricks, resulting in a mellow, natural look as well as strength that will last for generations.
+The careful craftsmanship and material resources of a bygone era went into the making of these used brick pavers, resulting in a mellow, natural look as well as strength that will last for generations.
 We will be delighted to help you find the perfect size, color and texture for your project, and ship nationwide direct to your jobsite.

 NOTE: Because brick common pavers retain some moisture, they may crack or break if subjected to multiple freezes/thaws per year.
 For cold climates, we recommend using our brick streetpavers which are extremely hard fired and impervious to water, or granite cobblestones.

 These antique bricks were laid on edge in their original setting, a technique that’s ideal for executing Old World designs of greater formality or complexity.
 They’re available in a vibrant, light red to russet to burgundy color spectrum that, unlike color-stained concrete, will never fade.